MobiKin

 If your Android phone is covered with a case or protector, remove it.
 This will ensure that there are no buttons or sensors that can impede the performance of your device.

-Solution 2.
-Remove SD card from your phone
+Solution 4.
+Remove the SD card from your phone

 Often, unwanted or corrupted files on Android can cause a reboot loop to occur.
-(How to delete corrupted files on Samsung/Android?)
+(How to remove corrupted files on Android?)
 And if there are some glitches on the SD card, just consult a retail seller for a replacement.
-Here's how to fix the boot loop on Android by removing SD card from your phone.
+Here's how to fix the boot loop on Android by removing your SD card from your phone.

 • Remove the SD card and SIM from your device.